Updated May 26, 2023

 Sri Vaishno Devi Bhawan

 It is the most important religious site for Hindus in India.
 The state of Jammu and Kashmir locates the temple and devotes it to the Hindu goddess.
-The temple is backdated to the 9th century when Guru Gorakhnath established it.
-According to legend, the Goddess appeared to him in a dream and asked him to build a temple in her honour.
+Guru Gorakhnath is credited with establishing the temple in the 9th century.
+According to legend, the Goddess appeared to him in a dream and asked him to build a temple in her honor.
 Since then, the temple has been a popular pilgrimage site for Hindus from all over India.
 The temple has an all-around mountain situated at the cave entrance at an altitude of 5,200 feet.
 The cave houses three naturally formed rock formations depicting the Goddess’s three forms.
 Thousands of disciples visit the temple every year and offer their prayers.

 Details of Vaishno Devi Temple

 Maa Vaishno Devi, a revered Hindu Goddess and an incarnation of Goddess Durga, is the central deity of the Vaishno Devi Temple.
 She is considered one of the three forms of the Supreme Goddess, along with Saraswati and Lakshmi.
 Devotees worship Maa Vaishno Devi with deep reverence and seek her blessings at the temple.